slamora/brackets-wiki/Research:-Find-Replace.md

 * Visual Studio - Tracks two wraparound points: file bounds & search starting point (albeit awful UI for latter).

+# Replace in Single File

+### Overall UI
+* Sublime 2 - Separate command.
+Two rows, "Find What"/"Replace With" fields.
+Replace: next match from cursor pos; first click only highlights match (bug: no highlight), next click replaces.
+* WebStorm 7 - Separate command.
+2nd row, both fields unlabeled.
+Replace: next match from last 'found' one, _regardless of cursor pos_; click immediately replaces 'next' match and highlights following one.
+"Exclude" button marks matches in strikethrough (to filter from Replace All) and does a Find-next.
+* XCode 5 - Find/Replace toggle.
+Two rows, field with "Replacement String" prompt text.
+"Replace & Find": replaces wherever last match was, _regardless of current cursor pos_; then jumps to next match _based on_ cursor pos.
+(Also has a useless-seeming "Replace" button that works like Espresso's).
+    * TODO: do pills factor in here???
+* Espresso 2 - Always available.
+Same row, field with "Replace Expression" prompt text.
+Replace: inserts _at cursor pos_ (regardless of whether its a match) and does _not_ move to next match (confusing - seems nearly useless).
+* Coda 2 - Always available.
+Same row, field with "Replace" prompt text ("Expanded Find Banner" option moves buttons to 2nd row for wider fields).
+Replace: next match from cursor pos; first click jumps to next match AND replaces, leaving cursor at replacement pos (so you _cannot_ see what is about to get replaced by next click)
+* Dreamweaver - Always available.
+Two rows(?), "Find"/"Replace" fields.
+Replace: next match from cursor pos; first click only highlights match(?), next click replaces.
+* TextMate 2 - Always available.
+Two rows, "Find"/"Replace" fields.
+"Replace & Find" inserts _at cursor pos_ (regardless of whether its a match) and highlights next match.
+* Notepad++ 6.4 - Alternate tab in dialog.
+Two rows, "Find what"/"Replace with" fields.
+Replace: next match from cursor pos; first click only highlights match, next click replaces.
+* Visual Studio 2010 - Always available.
+"Find what"/"Replace with" fields.
+Replace: next match from cursor pos; first click only highlights match, next click replaces.

+### Replace All
+* Sublime - Replaces whole file at once, including matches passed over earlier.
+No summary.
+* WebStorm - Replaces whole file at once, including matches passed over earlier _except for_ anything marked via Exclude button.
+Can also Exclude via Find All panel if opened.
+No summary.
+* XCode - Replaces whole file at once, including matches passed over earlier.
+No summary.
+* Espresso - Replaces whole file at once, including matches passed over earlier.
+No summary.
+Noticeably slow (~1 sec for a 42 KB file with 60 matches).
+* Coda - "All" replaces whole file at once, including matches passed over earlier.
+Highlights all replacements for a _brief_ moment before fading out, but only persistent summary is a pill in replace field indicating number of items replaced (hidden upon next edit or textfield change).
+Noticeable pause, but not as slow as Espresso.
+* Dreamweaver - Replaces whole file at once, including matches passed over earlier.
+Open summary panel at bottom.
+* TextMate - Replaces whole file at once, including matches passed over earlier.
+No summary.
+* Notepad++ - Replaces _only_ from cursor pos to end of file.
+No summary (except dialog label indicates number of items replaced).
+* Visual Studio - Replaces whole file at once, including matches passed over earlier.
+No summary.

+### Other Features
+* Sublime - Preserve case option (first letter / rest of word)
+* WebStorm - "Exclude" button.
+Preserve case option (first letter / rest of word).
+In-selection (_only_ available for Replace, not regular Find)
+* XCode - none (unlike Coda, "pills" are only for Find, not Replace)
+* Espresso - none
+* Coda - "*" icon numbered "pills"
+* Dreamweaver - In older versions, Find All panel had gesture to replace individual results one at a time.
+* TextMate - none
+* Notepad++ -  In-selection (_only_ available for Replace, not regular Find)
+* Visual Studio - none

 # Find/Replace in Multiple Files

 ### Scope